Stony Stratford Town FC

 Spartan South Midlands Division 1

-STONY STRATFORD TOWN were formed in 1898.
+STONY STRATFORD TOWN FC was formed in 1898.
 They have been in the Spartan South Midlands League (or it's predecessor the South Midlands League) for much of their history.
-They had a best ever finish of runners up in the Premier Division on 4 occasions, the last being in 1973.
-They have not been in the Premier Division since 1975 and spent some time away from the league in the late 70's and early 80's.
+They had a best-ever finish of runners up in the Premier Division on 4 occasions, the last being in 1973.
+They have not been in the Premier Division since 1975 and spent some time away from the league in the late '70s and early '80s.
 When they rejoined in 1987 they started at Division 1 Level (which later went on to be called Division 2) In 1994 they were promoted to the Senior Division (which went on to be called Division 1) They have been in this Division ever since, with their best finish being 3rd which they achieved in 2006 and 2007.
-The club have not yet played in the FA Cup, but they did have a season in the FA Vase in 1997/98 where they exited at the first hurdle to Bicester Town.
+The club has not yet played in the FA Cup, but they did have a season in the FA Vase in 1997/98 where they exited at the first hurdle to Bicester Town.
 The game would be a bottom half battle with both teams sitting well in the lower reaches of the table.

 OSTLERS LANE is a pretty basic venue which is typical of step 6 grounds around this way.
 There is just the one covered area and this is a mixture of bench seating and standing, holding around 250.
 The ground is set in nice green surroundings and could probably hold around 1200 in all.
 There is a bar with basic tea bar facilities at the ground, and a wide range of takeaways in the town which is a short walk away.